+d.
+Plants Under Construction.
 The following plants are currently under construction:

-EBR-II is a 60 MWT (16,500 MWE) fast reactor with an integrated pyrometallurgical reprocessing plant.
-It is now being constructed at NRTS and is expected to go critical late in 1960 or early in 1961.
+EBR-II - This reactor is a 60 MWT (20 MWE) fast reactor with an integrated pyrometallurgical reprocessing plant.
+It is now being constructed at MRTS and is expected to go critical in the summer of 1960.
 The fuel elements are 1/6 inch in diameter fissium alloy which is sodium bonded to stainless steel tubes.
 Control is by fuel movement.
 The major components and the fuel elements have been demonstrated by separate tests.
 This plant will be operated on a recycle basis and ultimately with plutonium fuel.

-Enrico Fermi Power Plant Reactor.
-This developmental reactor is designed for initial operation at 304 MWT (94 MWE).
-The sodium temperatures are 550°F entering and 800°F leaving the reactor for initial operation and 600°F entering and 900°F leaving the reactor for final operation at high power outputs.
-The fuel elements are 1/6 inch diameter 10 w/o Mo-U alloy which is metallurgically bonded to zirconium.
+Enrico Fermi Reactor - This developmental reactor is designed for initial operation at 300 MWT (100 MWE).
+The sodium temperatures are 550°F entering and 800°F. leaving the reactor for initial operation and 600 entering and 900°F. leaving the reactor for final operation at high power outputs.
+The fuel elements are 1/6 in. diameter 10 w/o Mo-U alloy which is metallurgically clad to zirconium.
 Aqueous offsite reprocessing will be used.
 The primary system of the plant is essentially complete, the preliminary operation of mechanisms has begun.
 The erection and preliminary operation has proven to be satisfactory.
 The primary system will be operated with dummy fuel elements as a non-nuclear test facility for 1 year with sodium at plant temperatures.
 This test is expected to confirm mechanical and hydraulic operation of the primary system and to demonstrate its integrity.
 The plant is expected to go critical in the fall of 1960.
 The operation of this plant and the EBR-II plant should demonstrate the feasibility and practicality of these plants operating on U-235.

 Foreign Fast Reactors.
-The British have constructed and placed in operation a reactor of the same size as EBR-II.
+The British are constructing a reactor of the same size as EBR-II.
+It is expected to go critical in August 1959.
 The Russians are operating one 5 MW reactor for fuel development and have started the design of a larger reactor.